pwrtelegram/pwrtelegram/README.md

 | disable_notification 	| Boolean                                                                        	| Optional 	| Sends the message silently. iOS users will not receive a notification, Android users will receive a notification with no sound.                                              	|
 | reply_to_message_id  	| Integer                                                                        	| Optional 	| If the message is a reply, ID of the original message                                                                                                                        	|
 | reply_markup         	| InlineKeyboardMarkup or ReplyKeyboardMarkup or ReplyKeyboardHide or ForceReply 	| Optional 	| Additional interface options.
 A JSON-serialized object for an inline keyboard, custom reply keyboard, instructions to hide reply keyboard or to force a reply from the user. 	|

+* uploadFile, uploadDocument, uploadAudio, uploadVideo, uploadVoice, uploadPhoto, uploadSticker

+These methods can be used to upload files to telegram without sending them to a particular user.
+Their usage is exactly the same as for their sendMethod counterparts, except that the chat_id, disable_notification, reply_to_message_id, reply_markup parameters will be ignored.

+On success, they will return a json array containing the following elements:

+* ok => true

+* result =>

+ * file_id => Uploaded file id

+ * file_type => Uploaded file type

+ * file_size => Uploaded file size

+ * file_id => Optional caption of uploaded file id (to send when calling a send method).

+Otherwise the error is returned.

 * deleteMessage